GulagHu/ORA-UR/README.md

 # ORA-UR
-Code for "Unanticipated replenishment: online policy for dynamic service composition in manufacturing cloud"
+Code and manuscript for "Unanticipated replenishment: online policy for dynamic service composition in manufacturing cloud"

 My_algos.py contains benchmarks, models and auxiliary functions.